adhi729/test-app/README.md

 ## Problem Statement

 The created React application collects data for patient registration.
 The `starter code` contains the implementation of a similar functionality but a basic version.
-The problem statement of this assignment is to build on this `starter code`, into a **multistep form submit**.
-This involves submitting data to an external API, wait for a callback,and save data from response into the browser.
+The problem statement of this assignment is to build on the `starter code`, into a **multistep form submit**.
+This also involves submitting data to an external API, wait for a callback,and save data from response into the browser.

 `From` The currently existing UI ( `starter code` ) looks like below.